CS-440-Fall-2023/hw2/README.md

 # Homework 2: Interactive Rendering with WebGL
-# CS 440 Computer Graphics, Fall 2022
+# CS 440 Computer Graphics, Fall 2023
 -----

 # Purpose

-This homework provides hands on exposure to WebGL, using it to render 2D and 3D graphics interacively.
+This homework provides hands on exposure to WebGL, using it to render interactive 2D graphics.

 # Background